SpringsFern/SpringsFern.github.io/docs/setup/vps/environment-variables.md

 # Environment Variables Configuration

-TG-FileStream uses environment variables to configure Telegram access, server behavior, performance tuning, and access control.
+tgfilestream uses environment variables to configure Telegram access, server behavior, performance tuning, and access control.

 All variables must be defined inside a `.env` file located in the project root directory.